user2695/e-commerce/README.md

    <img alt="mongoose" src="https://img.shields.io/npm/v/mongoose?color=yellow&label=mongoose" />
    <img alt="express" src="https://img.shields.io/npm/v/express?color=orange&label=express" />
 </p>

+## Description
+This is an e-commerce app with full crud functionalities like create, read, update and delete.
+This project is built with javscript using nodejs for backend and ejs templating engine as a front end technology.
+Please feel free to use it.

 ## Usage
 > If you want to use this project on your machine, clone it and then type the below command: